 So you’re 41 but know you’ll probably get a lot more interest if you post your age as 38.
 Or maybe you are a 52-year-old who shops at Urban Outfitters and listens to the same music as your college-age kid; would it really be so wrong to post your age as “40-something?”
-We take a closer look with this roundtable made up of single people like you and some online dating experts.
+We gathered this roundtable made up of single people and some online dating experts to find out.

 Q: Why is age so important anyway?
 Is it more important in the online dating world than out at a party or bar?